Anyone's death diminishes me,

 Lemmy (Ian Fraser Kilmister), 2015, Motorhead leader, did VO on Brütal Legend and Scarface

-Stan Lepard, 2021, composer on Guild Wars 2, Destiny, Halo Reach, Fable 2, PGR et al
+Stan LePard, 2021, composer on Guild Wars 2, Destiny, Halo Reach, Fable 2, PGR et al

-Lance Lewis, 2018, veteran of Atari and 3DO
+Lance Lewis, 2018, veteran of Atari and 3DO: Rocket Jockey, Army Men: Air Attack

 Daniel Licht, 2017, game composer on Dishonored and Silent Hill